-Hurricane season doesn’t come to an official close until November, and although we can’t always predict the strength, path, or destruction, we can do our best to prepare for its arrival.
+Hurricane season officially began on June 1st and doesn’t come to a close until November, and although we can’t always predict the strength, path, or destruction, we can do our best to prepare for its arrival.

 Here are a few ways homeowners can prepare for hurricane season: